varunnkv/varunnkv.github.io/_posts/2020-09-06-best-practices-latex-with-vim.md

 ## latex using vim: best practices
-when i started of academic writing, my first instinct was to use vim as my editor for latex. till then, i have been using vim for programming (mostly C and python). navigation in vim was too revolutionary a concept for me when i first came across it. it was just so good that i tried using vimperator on my browser and pdf viewers with vim bindings (zathura) for a time. i did not even bother with trying out emacs because of how good i found vim as an editor. but after i came to theoretical research, i have tried out many editors, **viz** atom, sublime, even emacs for a while, and very recently vscode (which i still consider a viable option, more on this later).
+when i began academic writing, my first instinct was to use vim as my editor for latex. i had been using vim for programming (mostly C and python) for quite a while before i started editing latex. navigation in vim was too revolutionary a concept for me when i first came across it. it was just so good that i tried using vimperator on my browser and pdf viewers with vim bindings (zathura) for a time. i did not even bother with trying out emacs because of how good i found vim as an editor. but after i came to theoretical research, i have tried out many editors, *viz* atom, sublime, even emacs for a while, and very recently vscode (which i still consider a viable option; more on this later).

+this post is not trying to make a case for vim as an editor for latex. rather, this is for the people who are already convinced about using vim to edit latex. these are some guidelines for writing the code such that it is easier to edit and navigate.
+{: .alert .alert-warning}

 in this post, i wanted to discuss various *guidelines* i find myself following as i type and edit and navigate latex files more and more. in doing this, i am at the risk of looking stupid, for there could be more optimal ways to do things that i am trying to do here.